ck-quantuniversity/cntk_pyspark/README.md

 # Walkthrough: Scoring a trained CNTK model with PySpark on a Microsoft Azure HDInsight cluster

-by Miruna Oprescu, Sudarshan Raghunathan, and Mary Wahl, 2017

-This notebook demonstrates how a trained [Microsoft Cognitive Toolkit (CNTK)](https://github.com/Microsoft/CNTK/wiki) deep learning model can be applied to files in an [Azure Blob Storage Account](https://azure.microsoft.com/en-us/services/storage/blobs/) in a distributed and scalable fashion using the [Spark Python API](http://spark.apache.org/docs/2.1.0/programming-guide.html) (PySpark) on a Microsoft Azure HDInsight cluster.
+This notebook demonstrates how a trained [Microsoft Cognitive Toolkit (CNTK)](https://github.com/Microsoft/CNTK/wiki) deep learning model can be applied to files in a distributed and scalable fashion using the [Spark Python API](http://spark.apache.org/docs/2.1.0/programming-guide.html) (PySpark).
 An image classification model pretrained on the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset is applied to 10,000 withheld images.
 A sample of the images is shown below along with their classes:

 <img src="https://cntk.ai/jup/201/cifar-10.png" width=500 height=500>